 The potential for growth in the global hydrogen market is exponential.
-SA has already taken measures to harness its renewable energy resources and is making a move towards the generation of hydrogen for domestic and export markets.
+SA has already taken measures to harness its renewable energy resources.
+Subsequently, SA is making a move towards the generation of hydrogen for domestic and export markets.
 South Australia is looking to leverage its wind, sun, land, infrastructure, and skills to be a world-class renewable hydrogen supplier.

-With more than 50% of the state’s energy mix generated through renewable sources, new interconnection and storage technologies such as hydrogen will support South Australia to meet its 2030 “net 100% renewables” target.
+More than 50% of the state’s energy mix generated through renewable sources.
+New interconnection and storage technologies such as hydrogen will support South Australia to meet its 2030 “net 100% renewables” target.

 “Hydrogen is shaping up as a game-changer in the fight against climate change and our aim is to get the cost down so that it’s a commercially attractive option for heavy transport, power generation and use by industry,” said Dan van Holst Pellekaan, South Australia’s Minister for Energy and Mining.

 The new Hydrogen Action Plan of SA will facilitate the export of hydrogen from South Australia both interstate and overseas.
-It will strengthen the economy and future job opportunities.
+It will strengthen the economy as well as future job opportunities.
 ARENA forecasts Australian hydrogen exports could contribute $1.7 billion and 2,800 jobs to the national economy by 2030.

 SA’s Hydrogen Action Plan includes the commitment of over $1 million towards a landmark study to identify optimal locations for renewable hydrogen production and export infrastructure.
-This announcement was made to hundreds of global experts at the opening of the International Conference on Hydrogen Safety at the Adelaide Convention Centre.
+This announcement was made at an International Conference on Hydrogen Safety at the Adelaide Convention Centre.

-South Australia’s Hydrogen Action Plan was committed to complete a hydrogen export pre-feasibility study and produce an online modeling tool and prospectus to inform the establishment of an international scale clean hydrogen export value chain.
+SA Government has released a complete action plan on Hydrogen exports.
+Therefore the pre-feasibility study and produce an online modeling tool and prospectus to inform the establishment of an international scale clean hydrogen export value chain.
 The tool and prospectus were released at the International Conference on Hydrogen Safety in September 2019.
-It was developed by KPMG and engineering solutions consultancy WSP.
+KPMG and engineering solutions consultancy WSP together has developed this tool.

 The study examined